 Tips for making a DIY beauty exfoliating scrub

-- This polish is designed to use on the body only.
+- This body polishing scrub is designed to use on the body only.
 Not your face.

 - After you shower, stay in the shower and apply to warm skin.
 Scrub in circular motions and then rinse.